ikamilov/HackerRank-Questions/README.md

 # Hacker Rank Questions with Different Programming Languages
-I will upload codes with bash script and java from hacker rank.
+I will solve HackerRank Questions with Different Programming Languages and I will upload it here